tomaswrobel/tombot/README.md

 > EvoBot is a Discord Music Bot built with TypeScript, discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)

 > Tombot is a Discord bot built on top of EvoBot while fixing some issues.
-It also includes support for SFTP servers (like [SparkedHost](https://sparkedhost.com/))

 ## Requirements